 “Caviar?
 Caviar?
 Gude deescount price.
 Luke!
 Luke!”
 This is the sound you’ll hear if you ping the tourist radar just inside the door of the Besarabsky Market in central Kyiv.

 Wedged between Skopje’s old Bazaar and a busy boulevard is the city’s colorful and chaotic Bit Pazar.
-Once confined to a single building, over the years the market’s tentacles have spread into the surrounding streets and alleyways.

 “Skopje’s Old Bazaar and caravanserais” – that’s what got my attention.
 Just reading these words made me think of adventure.
 I’ve always loved travel tales about long, arduous journeys to foreign lands, whether truth or fiction.